 Digital process operation technologies are already being used to drive next-level productivity enhancements to operations in the Chemicals & Petrochemicals, Oil & Gas, Refining, Pharmaceutical, Food & Beverage and Water industries.

-Applications are implemented by PSE as turnkey solutions using the gPROMS Digital Applications Platform (gDAP).
+Applications are implemented by SPSE as turnkey solutions using the gPROMS Digital Applications Platform (gDAP).